• Skip to primary navigation

 • A simple, easy-to-make hummus recipe

-• Ways to customize your hummus to your preference
+• Ways to customize your hummus to your preferences

 Why You Will Love This Recipe